 Fenristadt – Choose 1 Skill Branch from Mining, Persuasion (Intellect), or Plague Doctor (Fortitude).

-Aquila – Choose 1 Skill Branch from Farming, Information Gathering (Intellect), or Firearms (Speed).
+Aquila – Choose 1 Skill Branch from Foraging, Information Gathering (Intellect), or Firearms (Speed).

 A people habitated and socially inoculated to the threat of vampires, werewolves, monsters, and Malefic.
 The taint is in their land, and runs in their blood as well.
 Keepers of history, they dwell in soot-stained, foggy villages, lit by lamplight – where protection, power, and lore may be had, if one is willing to sacrifice.
 Here, the lines are blurred between who is the hunter and the hunted; who is the human and the beast.

-Seravians have the choice of Woodworking, Gunsmithing, Forestry, Farming, Firearms (Speed), or Discipline (Resolve) as cultural skills.
+Seravians have the choice of Woodworking, Gunsmithing, Forestry, Foraging, Firearms (Speed), or Discipline (Resolve) as cultural skills.
 Their starting environments are:

 Vampire Court – Choose 1 Skill Branch from Gunsmithing, Heavy Weapons (Strength), or Academics (Intellect).